robbiew/fetch16c/README.md

 # fetch16c
-Utilizes the 16colo.rs api to download art packs, un-archives them and places into folders:
+Utilizes the 16colo.rs api to download art packs, un-archives only files with .ans, asc or .diz extensions and places them into pack folders, organized by year:

 ```